Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 The attention coefficients $\alpha_i^l$ are computed as follows.
-In DispNet, the features on the coarse level identify location of the target objects and model their relationship at global scale.
-Let ${\bf g} \in \mathbb{R}^{F_{ge}}$ be such a global feature vector providing information to AGs to disambiguate task-irrelevant feature content in ${\bf x}^l$.
-The idea is to consider each ${\bf x}^l$ and $\bf g$ jointly to attend the features at each scale $l$ that are most relevant to the objective being minimised.
+In DispNet, the features on the coarse level identify the location of the target objects and model their relationship on a global scale.
+Let ${\bf g} \in \mathbb{R}^{F_{ge}}$ be such a global (coarser) feature vector providing information to AGs to disambiguate task-irrelevant feature content in ${\bf x}^l$.
+The idea is to consider each ${\bf x}^l$ and $\bf g$ jointly to attend the features at each scale $l$ that are most relevant to the objective being minimized.

-The gating vector contains contextual information to prune lower-level feature responses as suggested in AGs for image classification~\cite{wang17residual}.
+The gating vector ${\bf g}$ contains contextual information to prune lower-level feature responses ${\bf x}_i^l$ as suggested in AGs for image classification~\cite{wang17residual}.
 And we prefer additive attention to the multiplicative one, as it has experimentally shown to achieve a higher accuracy~\cite{schlemper2018}: